gm24258/L3DTEC_91907/README.md

-# terminal rpg game
+# generic terminal rpg
-*A generic Python RPG game intended to be played on the terminal.
+*A random Python RPG game intended to be played on the terminal.
 Made for a school project.*

 ## Features
 - Menu system: Navigate through game options and menus using